 Functional patterns is more than just a concept about correcting global dysfunctions.
 It teaches you how to stand, walk, run and throw in a more functional and sustainable way versus what society does everyday.
 For instance, 'gym culture' is filled with contradicting principles and theories on how to build muscle.
 This often leads men down weightlifting journeys of doing exercises incorrectly, which lead to injuries and dysfunctions like poor posture, imbalances in certain muscle groups, pain, fatigue, pelvic floor dysfunction, anterior pelvic tilt, etc.

-Functional patterns addresses this and focuses on arriving to a solution on how to correct these dysfunctions, and ultimately will help you function at your best in sports, and in every day life as well (this indirectly includes sex).
+Functional patterns address this and focus on arriving at a solution on how to correct these dysfunctions, and ultimately will help you function at your best in sports, and in everyday life as well (this indirectly includes sex).

 We mentioned earlier how anterior pelvic tilt is very common in men.
-Although pelvic tilt is considered normal and there should be a natural degree of anterior pelvic tilt, an excessive tilt could cause weak glutes, hamstrings, transverse abdominus, and other imbalances causing us to be "stuck" in these patterns (or bad habits) overtime.
+Although pelvic tilt is considered normal and there should be a natural degree of anterior pelvic tilt, an excessive tilt could cause weak glutes, hamstrings, transverse abdominous, and other imbalances causing us to be "stuck" in these patterns (or bad habits) over time.
 I suggest every guy reading this post to look into Functional patterns because pelvic floor issues are not only common in older men, but younger guys too.

 Younger guys may also have some of these imbalances causing a weak or tight pelvic floor caused by any of the causes mentioned earlier.
 You can imagine, video games (sitting for long periods of time), improper approach to weight lifting, vigorous masturbation and "edging" and a numerous of other activities could potentially cause pelvic floor issues in younger guys.